-The application period for 2018 will run from Oct.
-25 to Nov.
-15, 2017.
+The application period for 2019 will run from Oct.
+24 to Nov.
+14, 2018.
 Only Utah residents can apply for sportsman permits.

-For more information about these permits, and the few restrictions that apply, please visit wildlife.utah.gov in late October 2017. the child, stepchild, grandchild or legal ward of the mentor-or be suffering from a life-threatening medical condition.
+For more information about these permits, and the few restrictions that apply, please visit wildlife.utah.gov in late October 2018.